 Danni Parks - Director

-Danni’s grant-giving experience during her nine years at WFN has focused on Asia, Africa and South America, her work contributing to raising and distributing over £16m in conservation grants.
+Danni’s grant-giving experience during her nine years at WFN has covered Asia, Africa and Latin America, her work contributing to raising and distributing over £17m in conservation grants.
 As Director, Danni oversees the charity’s operations, fundraising partnerships and conservation programmes, and leads on delivery of the Whitley Awards Ceremony.
-Leaving the University of Sheffield with a degree in Zoology (First-class) in 2008, Danni gained experience working in Indonesia, before studying for a Masters in Conservation Science at Imperial College London, completing her thesis in Bonaire on human-wildlife conflict and the yellow-shouldered parrot.
-Danni has worked for a number of environmental organisations including Earthwatch and the British Ecological Society, and is a mentor at the Magnolia Incentive working with young people as they begin university.
+Leaving the University of Sheffield with a degree in Zoology (First-class) in 2008, Danni gained experience working in Indonesia, before studying for a Masters in Conservation Science at Imperial College London, completing her thesis in Bonaire on human-wildlife conflict and the Yellow-Shouldered Parrot.
+Danni has worked for a number of environmental organisations including Earthwatch and the British Ecological Society.
+She is a Mentor at the Magnolia Incentive working with young people as they begin university, and a Trustee of WildTeam UK – a charity focused on providing conservationists worldwide with the skills to design and deliver conservation projects.

 Amy Forshaw - Communications Manager (Maternity Cover)